emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `false`

-  Whether the messages sent by the MQTT v3.1.1/v3.1.0 client will be looped back to the publisher itself, similar to <code>No Local</code> in MQTT 5.0.
+  Whether the messages sent by the MQTT v3.1.1/v3.1.0 client will be looped back to the publisher itself, similar to `No Local` in MQTT 5.0.

 **mqtt.strict_mode**